Finding & Working with Contractors | 58 views |

 Answer from Construction Brain

-In Ontario, any electrical work beyond basic maintenance requires either a Licensed Electrical Contractor or a homeowner permit through ESA.
-The license number is your key to verifying that an electrical contractor is legitimate and authorized to work on your Ottawa home.
+In Ottawa, any electrical work beyond basic tasks like changing light bulbs requires either a Licensed Electrical Contractor or proper ESA permits and inspections.
+The ESA license number proves your contractor is legally authorized to do electrical work in your home.

 How to Look Up ESA License Numbers in Ottawa

 The easiest way to verify an ESA license is through ESA's official contractor locator at esasafe.com/contractor-locator.
-You can search by company name, license number, or location.
-For Ottawa-area contractors, make sure their license shows as "Active" and covers the type of work you need.
+You can search by:

 Ready to Start Your Project?